-At June 30, 2022, the amount recognized as the University's proportionate share of the SERS net pension liability, measured at December 31, 2021, was \$66,906,048.
-At June 30, 2021, the amount recognized as the University's proportionate share of the SERS net pension liability, measured at December 31, 2020, was \$84,727,824.
+At June 30, 2023, the amount recognized as the University's proportionate share of the SERS net pension liability, measured at December 31, 2022, was \$106,507,159.

 The allocation percentage assigned to each participating employer is based on a projected contribution method.
-For the allocation of the December 2021 amounts, this methodology applies the most recently calculated contribution rates for fiscal year 2022/23, from the December 31, 2021, funding valuation, to the expected funding payroll.
-For the allocation of the December 2020 amounts, this methodology applies the most recently calculated contribution rates for fiscal year 2021/22, from the December 31, 2020, funding valuation, to the expected funding payroll.
-At the December 31, 2021, measurement date, the State System's proportion was 4.178%, a decrease of 0.242% from its proportion calculated as of the December 31, 2020 measurement date.
+For the allocation of the December 2022 amounts, this methodology applies the most recently calculated contribution rates for fiscal year 2023/24, from the December 31, 2022, funding valuation, to the expected funding payroll.
+At the December 31, 2022, measurement date, the State System's proportion was 4.1504%, a decrease of 0.28% from its proportion calculated as of the December 31, 2021, measurement date.